corvuspay/corvus-frame-integration-doc/README.md

 #### Get Card token

-When we want to save card for later use, we need to get card token.
+When we want to save card for later use (when save_card is set to true and card_storage_type is either `SUBSCRIPTION` or `CARD_STORAGE`), we need to get card token.
 Card token is used for future payments.
 To get card token, send a POST request to the following endpoint:

 `endpoint: /api/js/1.0/get-token`